smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 **These scripts do NOT drop existing tables, the database must be rebuilt from scratch**.
 **You _must_ build sahusland_dev before sahusland**; as *sahsuland_dev* is exported as the basis for *sahsuland*.

-The batch tests for Administrator or power user privilege; gets the seettings as detailed above and then runs the following scripts as Administrator:
+The batch tests for Administrator or power user privilege; gets the settings as detailed above and then runs the following scripts as Administrator:

-* rif40_development_creation.sql - creates the developement databases *sahsuland_dev* and *test*.
+* rif40_development_creation.sql - creates the development databases *sahsuland_dev* and *test*.
 * rif40_sahsuland_dev_install.bat - to create and export *sahsuland_dev* (see notes 4.1 and 4.3 below before you run this script)
 * rif40_sahsuland_install.bat - to create the *sahsuland* database and restore the *sahsuland_dev* backup into it (see note 4.3 below before you run this script).
 This script also causes a pause before rebuilding *sahsuland*.